 - 2.14 The Employment Land Review (2013) recommends the Council plan for 30-40 hectares employment land, which is considered equivalent to approximately 140,000 square metres floorspace.
-The Retail Study (2012) identifies a limited need for non-food retail at around 14,000 square metres.
-Taking this evidence into account, the Local Plan sets a commercial development requirement of 154,000 square metres, with allocations distributed as shown in Table 9. - 2.15 To provide flexibility of provision and allow for growth, the Local Plan makes provision for about 20% more commercial floorspace than is required.
+The Retail Study (2012) identifies a limited need for non-food retail at around 147,000 square metres.
+Taking this evidence into account, the Local Plan sets a commercial development requirement of 154147,000 square metres, with allocations distributed as shown in Table 9. - 2.15 To provide flexibility of provision and allow for growth, the Local Plan makes provision for about 1920% more commercial floorspace than is required across the district's settlements.
 There is an excess of commercial land supply in the most sustainable locations Tiverton and Cullompton while Crediton is more constrained due to the limited availability of suitable land.
 Rural areas are often not suitable for large-scale employment growth, though windfall development in rural areas and on existing employment sites is likely to continue, given past performance and supportive Local Plan policies.
+In addition the Local Plan makes provision for a further 29% commercial floorspace at Junction 27 for a high quality tourist and leisure focussed development to meet needs identified within the tourism study.
 The allocated sites have been subject to Strategic Commercial Land Availability Assessment (SCLAA) and are considered available, suitable and achievable.
-In the event that circumstances change and a site is no longer viable for its designated use, the Council will consider alternative uses as set out in paragraph 2.13 and Policy DM19 (protection of employment land). - 2.16 The following trajectory illustrates the expected annual provision of commercial development across the district, taking account of existing commitments and allocations.
+In the event that circumstances change and a site is no longer viable for its designated use, the Council will consider alternative uses as set out in paragraph 2.1213 and Policy DM19 (protection of employment land). - 2.16 The following trajectory illustrates the expected annual provision of commercial development across the district, taking account of existing commitments and allocations.
 The development of existing commitments is forecast to take seven years, spread evenly across that period.
 This takes account of slow historic rates of commercial development in Mid Devon.
 Cullompton's role in meeting the district's long-term development needs is shown in the town's forecast delivery up to 2033, while Tiverton's commercial growth from allocated sites tails off with the completion of the Eastern Urban Extension.
 The development of allocated sites in Crediton and rural areas may have been completed by the latter part of the plan period, but it is highly likely that windfall developments will continue to come forward.